-We at the typesofchicken.com team have already covered the question what to feed chickens to get the best eggs, and now it is time for us to do our part and tell you how to care of the baby chicks that come out of those eggs.
+We at the typesofchicken.com team have already covered the question of what to feed chickens to get the best eggs, and now it is time for us to do our part and tell you how to care for the baby chicks that come out of those eggs.

 During the nights